eXomorph-Games/eXomorphStyleGuide/C#.md

 The following rules apply to constructors as well.

 ## Code Blocks
-All other code blocks must use Allman style braces. `if` statements acting as a "guard" may forgo braces all together if only a single line.
-If an `if` or `while` statement is a single line, it must still use braces.
+All other code blocks must use Allman style braces. `if` statements acting as a "guard" may forgo braces all together if only a single line using the keywords `return`, `continue`, or `break`.
+If an `if` or `while` statement is a single line and does not contain these keywords, it must still use braces.

 `else if` and `else` keywords must *not* be placed on the same line as the previous close-brace.